alves-nickolas/alves-nickolas.github.io/_publications/aguiaralves2026LecturesBondiMetzner.md

 date: 2026-05-11
 author:
     - nick
-abstract: >
-    These are the extended lecture notes for a minicourse presented at the <a href="https://graspschool.github.io/2024/" target="_blank">I São Paulo School on Gravitational Physics</a> discussing the Bondi–Metzner–Sachs (BMS) group, the group of symmetries at null infinity on asymptotically flat spacetimes.
-The BMS group has found many applications in classical gravity, quantum field theory in flat and curved spacetimes, and quantum gravity.
-These notes build the BMS group from its most basic prerequisites (such as group theory, symmetries in differential geometry, and asymptotic flatness) up to modern developments.
-These include its connections to the Weinberg soft graviton theorem, the memory effect, its use to construct Hadamard states in quantum field theory in curved spacetimes, and other ideas.
-Advanced sections briefly discuss the main concepts behind the infrared triangle in electrodynamics, superrotations, and the Dappiaggi–Moretti–Pinamonti group in expanding universes with cosmological horizons.
-New contributions by the author concerning asymptotic (conformal) Killing horizons are discussed at the end.
 journal: "The European Physical Journal C. Particles and Fields"
 shortjournal: Eur.
 Phys.
 J. C
 volume: '86'